ST10448986/https-github.com-VCDN-2024-imad5112-practicum-ST10448986/README.md

 Usage
 This app gives quality weather data, as well as frequent temperatures, rain chances, live rader, and dreadful weather notifications

+Contributing We appreciate your contributions!
+If there are any bug fixes or new features, kindly fork the repository and submit a pull request.